Nobel Peace Prize: What life is like in Belarus and why the country is involved in the war between Russia and Ukraine | World

 Belarus is a former member of the former and defunct Union of Soviet Socialist Republics (USSR).
 The separation took place in 1991, when Stanislav Shushkevitch met with Boris Yeltsin and Leonid Kravtchuk, then leaders of Russia and Ukraine, respectively, ending the USSR.

-The country’s constitution took time to form, being ratified only in 1994.
+The country’s constitution took a long time to form, being ratified only in 1994.
 This new text gave the president the powers and responsibilities that belonged to the prime minister.

 In the first national election, Alexander Lukashenko was elected, repeating the feat five other times to date.